Tyvaso Side Effects

 Generic Name: treprostinil

-Note: This page contains side effects data for the generic drug treprostinil.
-It is possible that some of the dosage forms included below may not apply to the brand name Tyvaso.
+Note: This document contains side effect information about treprostinil.
+Some of the dosage forms listed on this page may not apply to the brand name Tyvaso.

 Common side effects of Tyvaso include: cough, headache, pharyngitis, flushing, and pharyngolaryngeal pain.
 Other side effects include: syncope.
 See below for a comprehensive list of adverse effects.

 Along with its needed effects, treprostinil (the active ingredient contained in Tyvaso) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.